Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: The Stokes equation

-Once the velocity and stream functions have sufficiently converged through the iterative method described above, the pressure partial derivatives are determined using a second-order accurate finite difference discretisation of the Navier-Stokes equations \cref{n-s_x} and \cref{n-s_y}:

-The pressure is then determined by a path integral from the outlet.
+Once the velocity and stream solutions to the Stokes equation have converged through the iterative method described above, the pressure partial derivatives are determined using a second-order accurate finite difference discretization of the full Navier-Stokes equations \cref{n-s_x,n-s_y}.
+For \cref{n-s_x}, and \cref{n-s_y} is similar.
+The pressure is then determined by numerical integration using the boundary condition $p(x_L,0) = 0$.
 We expect path independence for a velocity-stream solution that has sufficiently converged.
-For convenience, the contour is taken first from outlet to inlet along the upper surface, and then from upper surface to lower surface at each $x_i$,
+For convenience, the contour is taken first from the outlet to the inlet along the lower surface, and then from the lower surface to the upper surface at each $x_i$,

-This approach assumes the boundary $y_h(x)$ is not multi-valued, except possibly at discontinuities $x_i$ where ${y_h}_{i^+}$ and ${y_h}_{i^-}$ are connected by a vertical line segment.
+This approach assumes the boundary $h(x)$ is not multi-valued, except possibly at jump discontinuities $x_i$ where $h_{i^+}$ and $h_{i^-}$ are connected by a vertical line segment.
 For example, an S-shaped lower boundary would require a more complicated path with additional components.
+Path independence is expected for a velocity-stream solution that has sufficiently converged.